top of page

 Tess

 The ocean has given me the opportunity to grow, both on a professional and personal level.
-I feel that it is my obligation to give back and provide this life changing experience.
-Everyone should be able to enjoy the underwater world, one way or another.
+I feel that it is my obligation to give back and provide this life changing experience to anyone who seeks it.
+Everyone should be able to enjoy the ocean, however that is comfortable for them.

-It has been a wonderful adventure and I am thrilled to use my knowledge and experience I was fortunate to gain over the last few years towards my own goals and bring back the opportunity of scuba diving to Haida Gwaii.
+It has been a wonderful adventure to reach this point and I am thrilled to use my knowledge and experience I was fortunate to gain over the last few years towards my own goals and bring back the opportunity of scuba diving to Haida Gwaii.

 IMG_7104.JPG